adwaith-abhilash/Inferno-Group-Project-/README.md

 ## Play the Game

-You can play the game by following this link: [Play the Game](https://mahbsdjhbaskhdba)
+You can play the game by downloading the files from this link: [Play the Game](https://drive.google.com/drive/folders/1LnhyfPQIgU7c4eiUrVRJb7e9_fPJ0M-u?usp=sharing)

 ## Description